Title 105 | Chapter 001 | Regulation 445REG

 Default to electronic ballots.(1)

-The agency shall notify each eligible voter that an electronic ballot shall be provided unless they request a modification to the ballot type received in accordance with subsection (2) of this section.(2)
+The agency shall notify each eligible voter that an electronic ballot shall be provided unless he or she requests a modification to the ballot type received in accordance with subsection (2) of this section.(2)

 (a)